TyrannosaurusRone/Pingu-Agent/README.md

 # Pingu-Agent
 ### Alexander Tarroni and Urvi Parekh.

-An autonomous agent able to navigate the optimal path of a square lattice graph maze of any size.
+An autonomous agent able to navigate the optimal path of a rectangular lattice graph maze of any size.

 This program uses the Q-learning algorithm to autonomously learn the optimal path through a maze.
 As per the requirements of Q-learning, the maze is modelled as a Markov Decision Process, with each state representing 'Pingu's' (our name for the agent) position in a maze of 'igloos'.